-The largest part of the City's net position (72.6 percent) reflects its investment in capital assets (e.g. land buildings, machinery, and infrastructure), less any related outstanding debt that was used to acquire those assets.
+The largest part of the City's net position (64.1 percent) reflects its investment in capital assets (e.g. land buildings, machinery, and infrastructure), less any related outstanding debt that was used to acquire those assets.
 The City uses these capital assets to provide services to the citizens; consequently, these assets are not available for future spending.
 Although the City's investment in capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these long-term liabilities.

-An additional portion of the City of Sioux Center's net position (4.8 percent) represents resources that are subject to external restrictions on how they may be used.
-The remaining balance of unrestricted net position \$20,610,273 may be used to meet the government's ongoing obligations to citizens and creditors.
+An additional portion of the City of Sioux Center's net position (5.2 percent) represents resources that are subject to external restrictions on how they may be used.
+The remaining balance of unrestricted net position \$29,580,920 may be used to meet the government's ongoing obligations to citizens and creditors.

-At the end of the current fiscal year, the City of Sioux Center is able to report positive balances in all three categories of net position, both for the government as a whole, as well as for its separate governmental and business-type activities.
+At the end of the current fiscal year, the City of Sioux Center is able to report positive balances in almost all categories of net position, both for the government as a whole, business-type activities, and governmental activities except for unrestricted net position.

-The City's total net assets increased during the current fiscal year.
-The increase in net assets in the business-type activities and the increase in the governmental activities column is explained in further detail in the following section.
+The City's total net position increased during the current fiscal year.
+The increase in net position in the business-type activities and the decrease in the governmental activities column is explained in further detail in the following section.